-We examined management's methodology together with their model for assessing the valuation of goodwill and intangible asset balance to understand the composition of management's future cash flow forecasts, and the process and related controls undertaken to prepare them.
-This included confirming the underlying cash flows were consistent with the Board approved budget and strategic plan, did not include reorganisations and enhancements not committed at the balance sheet date and assessing the identified CGUs for appropriateness.
+We examined management's impairment assessment methodology and model to understand the composition of management's future cash flow forecasts, and the process and related controls undertaken to prepare them.
+This included confirming the underlying cash flows were consistent with the Board approved budget and strategic plan, and did not include reorganisations and enhancements not committed at the balance sheet date.
+We also assessed the identified CGUs for appropriateness.
 We also re-performed the calculations in the model to test the mathematical integrity.

-We assessed the robustness of the budgeting process and cash flow forecasting models, including consistency with the strategic plans for the group and assessment of historical forecast accuracy and impact of COVID-19 to date and over the forecast period.
+We assessed the cash flow forecasting models, including consistency with the strategic plans for the Group and assessment of historical forecast accuracy and impact of COVID-19 to date and over the forecast period.